hankchanocd/git-stack/README.md

 See [Dotfiles](https://gitlab.com/hankchanocd/dotfiles) for my other works on `git`.

-See [git-overview](https://github.com/hankchanocd/git-overview) - View differences between git branches with fzf.
+See [git-overview](https://github.com/hankchanocd/git-overview) - A quick git repository insight at terminal.

-See [git-commands](https://github.com/hankchanocd/git-commands) - Fuzzy search git commands with help.
+See [git-commands](https://github.com/hankchanocd/git-commands) - Fuzzy search git commands with fzf.

 ## License